The Banking Regulation Review: European Union

 i Deposit Guarantee Schemes Directive

-On 2 July 2014, a recast version of the Deposit Guarantee Schemes Directive (DGSD) came into force, and the overwhelming majority of its provisions had to be implemented by 3 July 2015.
-Among its key provisions are:
+On 2 July 2014, a recast version of the DGSD came into force.
+The overwhelming majority of its provisions had to be implemented by 3 July 2015.
+Its key provisions include:

-- reducing the time permitted for payout to seven working days by 2024 and, to facilitate this more rapid timetable, requiring managers of schemes to inform authorities of likely bank failures, and requiring banks to be able to provide a breakdown of the aggregated deposits of a depositor at any time;
+- reducing the time permitted for payout to seven working days by 2024, requiring managers of schemes to inform authorities of likely bank failures (to facilitate payouts on the shorter timeline), and requiring banks to be able to provide a breakdown of the aggregated deposits of a depositor at any time;

 - requiring the provision of standard information to depositors about the scheme that applies to them;